MichaelMaiii/AIGC-Brain/README.md

 # AIGC-Brain
 #### Brain-Conditional Multimodal Synthesis: A Survey and Taxonomy

+This project is associated with our survey paper which comprehensively examines the emerging field of AIGC-based brain-conditional multimodal synthesis, termed AIGC-Brain, to delineate the current landscape and future directions.

 [//]: # (Generative AI in Non-Invasive Brain Perception Decoding: A Survey and Taxonomy)
 <!-- !# <p align=center> Brain-Conditional Multimodal Synthesis: <br> A Survey and Taxonomy</p> -->
 [//]: # (<img src='AIGC-Brain.png' align="center">)